arieszhang1994/faster-rcnn_pytorch/README.md

-# A *Faster* Pytorch Implementation of Faster R-CNN
+# A Pytorch Implementation of Faster R-CNN

 ## Introduction
 This project is a pytorch implementation of faster R-CNN froked from *[wyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch)